SAP/gigya-swift-sdk/GigyaSwift/README.md

 ```

 ## SSO (Single Sign-on)
-Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group with a single login credential.
+Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group using a single login credential.
+When using the mobile SSO feature, applications within the same group are able to share a valid session with the device browser.

 Requirements:
 1. Mobile SSO requires iOS 13+.
 2. You will be required to setup you central login page on your site’s console.